Living naturally

 Photo Hartmut Naegele

-The new building is a classic redensification in a Munich courtyard situation, which is accessed via the passageway at Rheinstraße 14 and the inner courtyard.
-The basis of the timber construction is an underground car park, which is built under the courtyard.
-In addition, communal areas with raised beds ("urban gardening"), children's play areas and parking spaces for bicycles will be created in the courtyard.
+The new building is a classic densification measure in a Munich courtyard, which is accessed via the passageway at Rheinstrasse 14.
+The timber structure rises on top of an underground car park built underneath the courtyard.
+In addition, communal areas with raised beds ("urban gardening"), children's play areas and bicycles parking spaces are created in the courtyard.

 main_15_02_11_Freiflächen_93a1a1